Microsoft Skype for Business FAQ

 How do I display only those contacts who are online?

-Click Options->Contacts List and then select the checkbox labeled Show contacts with away, offline and unknown presences in a separate group.
-Unavailable contacts will now appear at the bottom of the display, in a group called Away and Offline Contacts.
+Click Options>Contacts List, and then select the check box labeled Show contacts with away, offline and unknown presences in a separate group.
+Unavailable contacts now appear at the bottom of the display in a group called Away and Offline Contacts.

 How do I block contacts from reaching me via Skype for Business?

-Note: Although your name and email address are displayed to blocked contacts, they can’t reach you through Skype for Business.
+Note: Although your name and email address display to blocked contacts, they can’t reach you through Skype for Business.

-To block a contact in Skype for Business:
+To block a contact in Skype for Business, use these steps: